 The city's Lakewalk is a paved trail that parallels the water for just over four miles.
 You can start at Lakeplace Park and sculpture gardens, then stroll to the rose garden and marble gazebo at Leif Erikson Park.
 From there, it's a short walk to cavernous Fitger's Brewery, restored as a hotel and shopping complex, and the Canal Park area.

-Besides browsing the specialty shops and galleries, visitors can grab a bite at any of nearly two dozen bakeries, coffeehouses and sandwich shops, along with restaurants that range from Grandma's Saloon & Grill, a longtime Duluth establishment, to the new Bellisio's Italian Restaurant and Wine Bar.
-If you want to stay overnight along the harbor, take your pick from a half-dozen motels and inns.
+Besides browsing the specialty shops and galleries, visitors can grab a bite at bakeries, coffeehouses, sandwich shops and restaurants.
+If you want to stay overnight along the harbor, take your pick from lodgings.

 Be sure to drive to the tip of Park Point, the world's longest natural sand bar, jutting seven miles into the lake.
 You'll discover a park of gentle dunes and fine sand - a great spot for a picnic and wave watching.

-The quickest route north is a new four-lane stretch of State-61 that travels 21 miles to Two Harbors.
+The quickest route north is a four-lane stretch of State-61 that travels 21 miles to Two Harbors.
 But for the best views, follow old State-61, called the North Shore Scenic Drive.
 Along the way, you'll pass the New Scenic Cafe (about 8 miles northeast of Duluth across the highway from the lake).
-The restaurant combines an innovative menu featuring fish, vegetarian dishes, soups and specialty desserts with a close-to-nature feeling in its pine-paneled dining rooms, highlighted with Scandinavian touches and lake scenes .
+The restaurant offers fish, vegetarian dishes, soups and specialty desserts with a close-to-nature feeling in its pine-paneled dining rooms, highlighted with Scandinavian touches and lake scenes .